TKone7/lightread/doc_10___requirements.md

 - [x] Publishers must be able to write content using a markdown editor.
 - [x] Publishers must be able to associate an article with a category.
 - [x] Publishers must have the option to offer their content for free (free content).
 - [x] Publishers must be able to restrict the access to the full content until the consumer paid a predefined fee for it (paid content).
-The fee can be set by the publisher itself and will be represented in amount of Satoshis.
+- [x] Publisher must be able to self-define the access fee of their content in amount of Satoshis.
 - [x] Visitors and Users must be able to read free content.
 - [x] Visitors and Users must be able to read paid content after the corresponding fee is paid via the Lightning Network.
 - [x] Users must be able to re-access already paid content without paying again.